iangfc/riccy/RicardianAugmentedMarkdown.md

 [Markdowns](https://commonmark.org/) have not been considered but there is no known reason why they wouldn't work.

-The format - RicardianAugmentedMarkdown or RAM for now is designed to allow a simple line-based parser to extract what it needs and not require complicated processing typical of sophisticated grammars.
+The format - RicardianAugmentedMarkdown or RAM for now - is designed to allow a simple line-based parser to extract what it needs and not require complicated processing typical of sophisticated grammars.
-Note that the RAM layer sees through most of the Markdown formatting, as formatting is not it's job.
+Note that the RAM layer sees through or ignores most of the Markdown formatting, as extraction not formatting is it's job.

 NB, in the following, as a convention, the use of a star bullet point is hopefully a valid parameter, and the use of plus or minus is ignored as non-RAM Markdown.
 But you won't see that difference reflected in the formatted form.

+## Parameters

+There are three parameter forms:  Singletons, Arrays, and Multilines.

-## Tag-value Parameters
+### Tag-value Parameters (Singletons and Arrays)
 A basic parameter is a line with
  + a star (bullet list item, and no other bullet such as plus or dot),
  + a single (program language style) tag name,